EESSI/docs/docs/blog/posts/2024/06/espresso-portable-test-run.md

 chmod u+x ~/bin/cvmfsexec_eessi.sh
 ```

-A simple way to test this script is to use to inspect the contents of the EESSI repository:
+A simple way to test this script is to use it to inspect the contents of the EESSI repository:

 ``` { .bash .copy }
 ~/bin/cvmfsexec_eessi.sh ls /cvmfs/software.eessi.io